apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

     a1.sinks.sink1.kafka.producer.ssl.truststore.location = /path/to/truststore.jks
     a1.sinks.sink1.kafka.producer.ssl.truststore.password = <password to access the truststore>

-Specyfing the truststore is optional here, the global truststore can be used instead.
+Specifying the truststore is optional here, the global truststore can be used instead.
 For more details about the global SSL setup, see the `SSL/TLS support`_ section.

-Note: By default the property ``ssl.endpoint.identification.algorithm`` is not defined, so hostname verification is not performed.
+Note: By default the property ``ssl.endpoint.identification.algorithm`` is not defined, so hostname verification is performed.
-In order to enable hostname verification, set the following properties
+Since flume does not allow an empty string as configuration value, in order to disable hostname verification, we need to set the following properties instead of setting ``ssl.endpoint.identification.algorithm`` to an empty string.

 .. code-block:: properties

-    a1.sinks.sink1.kafka.producer.ssl.endpoint.identification.algorithm = HTTPS
+    a1.sinks.sink1.kafka.producer.ssl.disableTLSHostnameVerification = true

-Once enabled, clients will verify the server's fully qualified domain name (FQDN) against one of the following two fields:
+If not set to true, clients will verify the server's fully qualified domain name (FQDN) against one of the following two fields:

 #) Common Name (CN) https://tools.ietf.org/html/rfc6125#section-2.3